SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 In order to add additional workflow stage types, a new module should be added to the `generators` folder which includes a function that interprets the workflow stage configuration and generates a Docker Compose file.
-How this function is written will be dependenent on the workflow type but may make use of templates and static configuration files loaded from a data store.
+How this function is written will be dependent on the workflow type but may make use of templates and static configuration files loaded from a data store.
 Once the new generator module and function has been added it should also be added to the set of if statement in the `compose_generator.py`